AdobeDocs/campaign-classic.en/help/interaction/using/creating-an-offer.md

 ![](assets/offer_eligibility_create_003.png)

 If predefined filters have been created already, you can select them from the list of user filters.
-For more on this, refer to [Creating predefined filters](../../interaction/using/creating-predefined-filters.md).
+For more on this, refer to [Create predefined filters](../../interaction/using/creating-predefined-filters.md).

 ![](assets/offer_eligibility_create_004.png)